legendary-bro/Better-Pokecord/README.md

 #### End

 Will suspend hotkey assignments until end is pressed again.
 (Ctrl+End will not close the script, etc.) Again, can also be done in the tray menu.
 This hotkey is always assigned no matter the active window.
+This hotkey cannot be suspended.

 ### 2.4 Checking statistics